A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Agent Data

 \subsection{Evaluation Practice Gap}

 We analyze representative methods from Section~\ref{agen_data_generation} and categorize their reported evaluation protocols in Table~\ref{tab:agent_method_dimension_coverage}.

-\textbf{Diversity.} Regarding diversity, the scope of evaluation in current agent data generation remains limited.
+\textbf{Diversity.} Within the representative audit in Table~\ref{tab:agent_method_dimension_coverage}, only one of the six audited agent-data methods explicitly reports diversity metrics.
 Our analysis shows that only generation from text to traffic scenes explicitly reports diversity metrics.
 In contrast, other representative methods do not provide quantitative measures of coverage or variation that is not based on templates under repeated sampling.
-Consequently, although these methods allow for comparisons of success rates or efficiency, it remains difficult to determine from existing experiments whether the generated data meaningfully expands the coverage of behavior modes, tasks, or scenarios. \textbf{Fidelity.} Regarding distribution level fidelity, evaluations are mostly focused on proxies for consistency and correctness instead of direct tests for distributional alignment.
+Consequently, although these methods allow for comparisons of success rates or efficiency, it remains difficult to determine from this audited sample whether the generated data meaningfully expands the coverage of behavior modes, tasks, or scenarios. \textbf{Fidelity.} Within Table~\ref{tab:agent_method_dimension_coverage}, none of the six audited methods explicitly evaluates distribution-level fidelity, and three provide only partial proxy coverage.
+Evaluations are therefore mostly focused on consistency or correctness proxies rather than direct tests of distributional alignment.
 In our representative set, the generation from text to traffic scenes reports prompt scene matching as a consistency proxy.
 In contrast, methods centered on planning and control focus mainly on success rates, completion, and constraint satisfaction.
-These methods include SELP\citep{wu2024selp}, PARTNR\citep{chang2024partnr}, and Grid Agent\citep{zhang2025gridagent}.
+These methods include SELP~\citep{wu2024selp}, PARTNR~\citep{chang2024partnr}, and Grid Agent~\citep{zhang2025gridagent}.
 These studies generally do not report metrics that compare synthetic trajectories or plans to reference data distributions.
 As a result, while consistency proxies are partially covered, the statistical proximity of synthetic agent data to reference distributions is still mostly unvalidated.